-Staff concludes that ATSI has demonstrated the basis of need due to the projected load growth and the inability of the transmission system to provide safe, reliable electric service while meeting all the applicable NERC and PJM reliability criteria.
+Staff concludes that ATSI has demonstrated the basis of need due to the projected load growth and the inability of the transmission system to meet system reliability standard criteria established by NERC and PJM.
+PJM identified this project in their transmission explanation plan and the PJM Board approved the project for construction.